Violet Wood Sorrel

 Oxalis violacea

-Cultivation: The preference is full or partial sun, and mesic to dry conditions.
+Cultivation: The preference is full to partial sun and mesic to dry conditions.
 The soil can be rocky or loamy.
 Disease is not normally a problem as long as the site is well-drained.
-This is an easy plant to grow as long as it is not overpowered by taller vegetation.
-It fixes nitrogen in the soil by means of endomycorrhizal bacteria.
+Violet Wood Sorrel can be cultivated in gardens if taller and more aggressive vegetation is kept away.

-Range & Habitat: Violet Wood Sorrel occurs in every county of Illinois and is fairly common, although it is often overlooked (see Distribution Map).
-Habitats include mesic to dry black soil prairies, open upland forests, savannas, bluffs, limestone glades, and abandoned fields.
-It responds positively to wildfires as this clears away the dead vegetation that can smother this plant during the spring.
+Range & Habitat: The native Violet Wood Sorrel occurs in every county of Illinois (see Distribution Map).
+It is occasional throughout the state.
+Habitats include mesic to dry black soil prairies, hill prairies, open upland forests, savannas, edges of wooded bluffs, limestone glades, and abandoned fields.
+Violet Wood Sorrel responds positively to prairie wildfires as this clears away the dead vegetation that can smother this plant during the spring.
+It is usually found in higher quality natural areas where the original ground flora has been left intact.

-Faunal Associations: Primarily small long-tongued and short-tongued bees visit the flowers for nectar or pollen.
-This includes Little Carpenter bees, Nomadine Cuckoo bees, Mason bees, Andrenine bees, Green Metallic bees, and other Halictine bees.
-The bee Andrena violae is an oligolege of this plant and violets that bloom during the spring.
-Less commonly, the flowers may be visited by small butterflies or skippers.
+Faunal Associations: Primarily long-tongued and short-tongued bees visit the flowers for nectar or pollen.
+This includes little carpenter bees (Ceratina spp.), cuckoo bees (Nomada spp.), mason bees (Osmia spp., Hoplitis spp.), Andrenid bees, and Halictid bees (including green metallic bees).
+Less commonly, the flowers may be visited by small butterflies, skippers, and bee flies.
 Syrphid flies also visit the flowers, but they feed on the pollen and are non-pollinating.
-The seeds are eaten to a limited extent by several upland gamebirds and songbirds, including the Bobwhite, Mourning Dove, Horned Lark, Field Sparrow, Grasshopper Sparrow, Savannah Sparrow, and Slate-Colored Junco.
-The Cottontail Rabbit eats this plant occasionally, even though it is mildly toxic because of the presence of oxalic acid in the leaves.
+The oligophagous caterpillars of a brownish Noctuid moth, Galgula partita (The Wedgling), feed on the leaflets of Oxalis spp.
+The seeds of Oxalis spp. are eaten to a limited extent by several upland gamebirds and songbirds, including the Bobwhite, Mourning Dove, Horned Lark, Field Sparrow, Grasshopper Sparrow, Savannah Sparrow, and Slate-Colored Junco.
+The Prairie Deer Mouse and White-Footed Mouse also eat the seeds of these plants.
+The Cottontail Rabbit browses on the foliage occasionally, even though it is mildly toxic because of the presence of oxalic acid.

 Photographic Location: The photographs were taken at Loda Cemetery Prairie in Iroquois County, Illinois.

-Comments: In Illinois, this is the only Wood Sorrel with violet flowers that blooms in sunny areas.
-The flowers and leaves open up on sunny days, otherwise they fold up and "go to sleep."
-It is an attractive, but rather small plant.
-The leaves are supposed to be edible in small amounts.
+Comments: In Illinois, this is the only Oxalis sp.
+(Wood Sorrel) that has lavender or pale purple flowers.
+Other Wood Sorrel species within the state have yellow flowers.
+Both the flowers and leaves open up on sunny days, otherwise they fold up and "go to sleep."
+Violet Wood Sorrel is an attractive plant, although rather small in size.
+The leaflets are supposed to be edible in small amounts.